moisescastellano/tcmd-java-plugin/README.md

 The original Java Plugin is Copyright (C) 2006-2007 Ken Handel: he also provided a lot of [java plugin examples](http://java.totalcmd.net/V1.7/examples.html) for any kind: lister, packer, file system and content, now [updated to 64-bit](https://github.com/moisescastellano/tcmd-java-plugin/blob/main/examples_64bit.md).

-However the developer abandoned the project in 2007 (now is 2021), and he has been unreachable since then (some people tried to reach him long ago).
+However the developer abandoned the project in 2007 and he has been unreachable since then (some people tried to reach him long ago).
 64-bit versions of this plugin were no available, because as said the project was abandoned in 2007 and 64-bit tcmd came around 2011.
 That makes it unusable for most people, nowadays using 64-bit TC.

 As the license allows so, we have undertaken the project;
 special thanks to Ghisler (author of TC) for recompiling the dll: